Mobile Search Menu

 World Oceans Day (WOD) was officially recognized by the United Nations in 2008.
 In the ensuing years it's become a global phenomenon.

-Each June 8, WOD serves to alert and unite the world to recognize threats to the ocean and the life within it.
+Every June 8, WOD serves to alert and unite the world to recognize threats to the ocean and the life within it.
 The effort involves youth leaders, zoos, aquariums, museums, and other youth-focused organizations, as well as diverse organizations and businesses from all sectors in a growing global network.

-So…what can we as individuals do to help preserve and protect our oceans on this WOD?
+So, what can we as individuals do to help preserve and protect our oceans on this WOD?
 We asked Emily Wyatt, content marketing manager at the Marine Stewardship Council (MSC), for her views.

 On World Oceans Day, and every day, we like to let people know about the benefits of sustainable fishing.
-Seafood is a primary source of protein for literally billions of people.
-The quickest way to let fish stocks recover would be to stop eating seafood, but that’s not realistic given how important it is to healthy diets around the world, and in any case it’s a renewable resource if it is treated well.
+Seafood is a primary source of protein for billions of people.
+The quickest way to let fish stocks recover would be to stop eating seafood, but that's not realistic given how important it is to diets around the world, and in any case it's a renewable resource if it is treated well.

 This year, in conjunction with our headquarters in London and our small offices around the world, we are emphasizing small acts of kindness for the ocean.
 In other words, we are talking about little choices you can make that make a big difference.